apache/spark/sql/core/src/main/scala/org/apache/spark/sql/jdbc/README.md

 ## How to disable JDBC connection providers?

-There are cases where the embedded CP doesn't provide the exact feature which needed so they can be turned off and can be replaced with custom implementation.
+There are cases where the built-in CP doesn't provide the exact feature which needed so they can be turned off and can be replaced with custom implementation.
 All CPs must provide a `name` which must be unique.
 One can set the following configuration entry in `SparkConf` to turn off CPs:
 `spark.sql.sources.disabledJdbcConnProviderList=name1,name2`.

 ## How a JDBC connection provider found when new connection initiated?

+When a Spark source initiates JDBC connection it looks for a CP which supports the included driver, the user just need to provide the `keytab` location and the `principal`.
+The `keytab` file must exist on each node where connection is initiated.

 CPs has a mandatory API which must be implemented:

 `def canHandle(driver: Driver, options: Map[String, String]): Boolean`

 If this function returns `true` then `Spark` considers the CP can handle the connection setup.
-Embedded CPs returning `true` in the following cases:
+Built-in CPs returning `true` in the following cases:
 * If the connection is not secure (no `keytab` or `principal` provided) then the `basic` named CP responds.
 * If the connection is secure (`keytab` and `principal` provided) then the database specific CP responds.
   Database specific providers are checking the JDBC driver class name and the decision is made based on that.
 For example `PostgresConnectionProvider` responds only when the driver class name is `org.postgresql.Driver`.

-Important to mention that exactly one CP can return `true` from `canHandle` for a particular connection request because otherwise `Spark` can't decide which CP need to be used to make the connection.
+Important to mention that exactly one CP must return `true` from `canHandle` for a particular connection request because otherwise `Spark` can't decide which CP need to be used to make the connection.
 Such cases exception is thrown and the data processing stops.

 ## How to implement a custom JDBC connection provider?

-I've added an example CP to the examples project (which does nothing).
+Spark provides an example CP in the examples project (which does nothing).
 There are basically 2 files:
 * `examples/src/main/scala/org/apache/spark/examples/sql/jdbc/ExampleJdbcConnectionProvider.scala`
   which contains the main logic that can be further developed.